 - Take and pass the Uniform CPA Examination.

-- Obtain an initial position in the accounting profession.
+- Obtain a position in the accounting profession.

 - Analyze, evaluate and report on complex accounting and economic transactions using the accounting framework.

 - Apply research and analytical skills to solve accounting problems.